nixworks/public/news/2016/01/15/index.md

 ##### Anti-corruption campaign in China
 ### [Wei Hong, Governor of Sichuan province, is announced to be under investigation for "breaching discipline" by the Central Commission for Discipline Inspection. ](/news/2016/01/15/wei-hong-governor-of-sichuan-province-is-announced-to-be-under-investigation-for-breaching-discipline-by-the-central-commission-for-disc.md)
-_Context: Central Commission for Discipline Inspection, Wei Hong, Sichuan, Anti-corruption campaign in China_
+_Context: Wei Hong, Central Commission for Discipline Inspection, Sichuan, Anti-corruption campaign in China_

 ##### Azerbaijan
 ### [Azerbaijani National Police use tear gas and water cannons to forcibly disperse protesters in the Quba District who were protesting the country's worsening economic situation, resulting in scores being arrested. ](/news/2016/01/15/azerbaijani-national-police-use-tear-gas-and-water-cannons-to-forcibly-disperse-protesters-in-the-quba-district-who-were-protesting-the-coun.md)
-_Context:  Quba District, National Police, Azerbaijan_
+_Context: Azerbaijan,  Quba District, National Police_

 ## [Previous Day...](/news/2016/01/14/index.md)